 Are you looking for something extraordinary?
 To do something others can only dream of?
 To help people transform their lives?
 To open doors you didn’t even know existed?
-All of this, and more, awaits you as a PADI Open Water Scuba Instructor.
+All of this and more awaits you, take our PADI IDC and become a PADI Open Water Scuba Instructor.

 The PADI Instructor Development program is your gateway to a world of adventure.
 By becoming a PADI Scuba Instructor you obtain the dive industry’s most sought after professional qualification.
 This program will further the skills you learnt in the Divemaster course and prepare you for sharing the underwater world by teaching people to dive.